Stay Connected with Our Newsletter - Subscribe Here!

 In 1998, I was a small boy living with my mother and little sister in a modest home on the outskirts of Kampala, Uganda.
 My father had abandoned us, cutting off all contact.
 My mother, once able to support us through casual labor, grew too weak to work.
 I watched helplessly as her health declined, until she passed away from HIV/AIDS in September 1999.
 My father never returned, even after her death.
 He later died in 2001, and I never saw him again.

 After that, one of my paternal aunties took me in.
 Thanks to her, I had shelter, food, and the basics I needed to survive.
-But it was Africa Renewal Ministries that changed my life by covering the cost of my education — all the way through medical school.
+But it was Africa Renewal Ministries that changed my life by covering the cost of my education all the way through medical school.

 After earning my degree, I completed my internship at a mission hospital in Northern Uganda, a region still recovering from the trauma of the Lord’s Resistance Army insurgency.
 It was there that I had my first chance to care for people who, like me, had grown up with almost nothing.
 It was the beginning of something much bigger.

+I went on to specialize in Obstetrics and Gynecology at Mbarara University, completed a fellowship in Urogynecology and Pelvic Floor Surgery funded by MedLend, and earned a PhD in Medicine.
 Since 2015, I’ve worked at Mbarara Regional Referral Teaching Hospital, where I provide gynecologic care, teach future doctors, and conduct research.
-I also travel across Uganda with a team that performs life-changing fistula surgeries for women in need — women whose stories mirror the hardship I once lived.
+I also travel across Uganda with a team that performs life changing fistula surgeries for women in need, women whose stories mirror the hardship I once lived.

-Today, I’m proud to be part of The Musa Project team — a movement rooted in compassion, service, and the belief that no woman should suffer from a treatable condition.
-Being part of this work is not just a professional calling — it’s personal.
+Today, I’m proud to be part of The Musa Project team, a movement rooted in compassion, service, and the belief that no woman should suffer from a treatable condition.
+Being part of this work is not just a professional calling, it’s personal.
 It’s a way to honor the journey I’ve lived and to bring hope to others just like me.

 Though I still see myself as a work in progress, I look back with pride and deep gratitude.
 I know I am only here because people gave me a chance when I had nothing.
-Now I get to give others that same chance — and that’s the true privilege of my life.
+Now I get to give others that same chance, and that’s the true privilege of my life.

 I am married and have three children.
-And every day, I remember where I came from — and why I do this work.
+And every day, I remember where I came from, and why I do this work.

 Copyright © 2025 The Musa Project - All Rights Reserved.